end-to-end-mlops-databricks/marvelous-databricks-course-benitomartin/README.md

 - Created new packages
 - Created logs file
 - Added larger size data for pre-commit (upt to 3 MB)
-- Added pytest in dev dependencies
+- Added pytest, loguru, precommit, imbalanced-learn and ruff in dependencies